2003 University of Oxford Chancellor election

-The 2003 University of Oxford election for the position of Chancellor was called upon the death of the incumbent Chancellor, Roy Jenkins, Baron Jenkins of Hillhead on 5 January 2003.
+The 2003 University of Oxford election for the position of Chancellor was called upon the death of the incumbent Chancellor, Roy Jenkins, on 5 January 2003.

 Electorate

 The electorate consisted of all members of the University holding the rank of MA.
 Votes had to be cast in person at Oxford.
-To stand, a candidate had to be nominated by two MAs.
+To stand, a candidate had to be nominated by two electors.

 It was the first such election to be held in which voters were not required to wear academic dress to vote.
-It was also the first election to use the instant-runoff vote, after the previous election by first past the post in 1987 saw two conservative candidates (Robert Blake, Baron Blake and Sir Edward Heath) splitting the conservative vote at 2,500 each, allowing social democrat Roy Jenkins to win with 3,500 votes.
+It was also the first election to use the instant-runoff vote, after the previous election by first past the post in 1987 saw two Conservative candidates (Lord Blake and Sir Edward Heath) splitting the Conservative vote at 2,500 each, allowing Social Democrat Roy Jenkins to win with 3,500 votes.